 Good System meets control objectives.

 Satisfactory System meets control objectives with some weaknesses present.
-Requires improvement System has weaknesses that could prevent it achieving control objectives.
-Unacceptable System cannot meet control objectives.
+Requires improvement System has weaknesses that could prevent it achieving control objective

+Unacceptable

 Recommendation grades are defined as follows:

 Reports issued by Henderson Loggie:

 Priority I Issue subjecting the College to material risk and which requires to be brought to the attention of management and the Audit Committee.
 Priority 2 Issue subjecting the College to significant risk and which should be addressed by management.
 Priority 3 Matters subjecting the College to minor risk or which, if addressed, will enhance efficiency and effectiveness.